amarkum/interview-refresher-java-bigdata/src/main/resources/notes/bigdata/kafka-notes.md

 Yes, this can possibly exists.
 But the message will be again split into the consumer who has subscribed to a specific partition There is no interference.

-## How to install and run Kafka?
-Apache Kafka also uses zookeeper server for synchronisation service.\
-So we must be sure we have already installed and running zookeeper service before. \
-If you have started the `confluent` Kafka will already be running and using the `zookeeper` which confluent starts.
-Hence, we may want to skip this step as well.

 ## Kafka Config